 There is no cheat sheet but a basic set of rules which can guide you.
 The rest of the application will depend upon your creative eye and potential.
 The rules highlighted below will help you gain confidence, and then you can begin little tweaks along the way.

 These won’t help you overnight as it is a learning process.
 It requires practice to master these settings, so be gentle with yourself and be patient.
 It will become second nature soon!

 Pictures of people outdoors can be a challenge itself.
 Then twerking with settings and balancing exposure can add to the challenges, especially for an amateur photographer.
 But the results of the outdoor make it worthwhile.

-As the number of people increases, not only does it become chaotic to settle them all, it also becomes difficult to use the camera.
-You have to ensure that there is enough room for everyone, and the camera settings highlight each subject appropriately.
+As the number of people increases, it becomes chaotic to settle them all, it also becomes difficult to use the camera.
+You have to ensure that there is enough room for everyone and the settings for outdoor portraits highlight each subject appropriately.

 For that, it is best to set your camera on autofocus mode and let it do the rest of the work.
 To make sure that everyone gets a good part in the portrait, focus on their eyes.
 This way, you want to have people complaining about their part.
 Moreover, to make everyone stand out in the frame, it is recommended to blur the background.
 We would show you how to do this later on.

 When capturing individuals outside, it is best to use single-point autofocus.
 This is because guessing camera modes will become a chore.
 You will never find the optimal settings for outdoor portraits, so it is best to leave it on the camera to find the focus for you.